-Thanks for stopping by the site, and for checking out what Mojo’s about.
-If you’ve not already done so, I’d love it if you joined the Mojo Community by entering your email over to the right in the sidebar.
-Additionally, let’s connect: you can find me on Facebook, Twitter, LinkedIn, and Instagram.
+Hey, I’m Matt, and I’m the Director of Culture at On the Mark Strategies.
+Thanks for stopping by the site, and for checking out what’s going on.
+If you’ve not already done so, I’d love it if you took another step and entered your email over to the right in the sidebar.
+I’ll be working on providing some more helpful content in the coming months to better serve this growing community.
+Additionally, I’d love to connect on Twitter, LinkedIn, and Instagram.

 One other quick note: if you want to skip down to the boring, business-y version of the “About Matt” page, go ahead and scroll past the next few paragraphs.

 My story’s a long one, so we’ll skip a bunch of it and hit some of the relevant stuff.
 Hopefully it’ll give you a little insight into the guy behind the blog posts that you’re reading and that Mojo clients see rolling up his sleeves alongside them.

 I was born on a cold December morning in…

 Just kidding.
 We’re not going that far back.
 I won’t do that to you.